 Welcome

-Our next meeting is on 2nd December 2025.
+Our next meeting is on 27th January 2026.

 The Harberton and Harbertonford History Society (aka H3S) encourages the study of the local history of Harberton Parish and the surrounding County.